TheoKondak/kanban-board/README.md

 - Typescript is only partially implemented, some interfaces need to be updated.
 - Modal in desktop resolutions renders off-center.
+- Some components, like Button are not used everywhere.

 ### Fixed Issues